Cal Stoll: Coaching career

+Illness, death, and honors

-After returning to the United States, Stoll would be diagnosed with idiopathic cardiomyopathy, which is a degeneration of the heart muscle, of unknown origin.
-Stoll would undergo a heart transplant on July 23, 1987.
+After returning to the United States, Stoll was diagnosed with idiopathic cardiomyopathy, a degeneration of the heart muscle, of unknown origin.
+Stoll underwent a heart transplant on July 23, 1987.

 In 1988, Stoll and other fellow heart transplant recipients, started Second Chance for Life, a support group for heart transplant patients.
-Also, in 1988, Stoll would be inducted into the Minnesota Football Coaches Association Hall of Fame.
+Also, in 1988, Stoll was inducted into the Minnesota Football Coaches Association Hall of Fame.

-After a month long illness due to heart complications, Stoll would die on August 25, 2000, 13 years after his heart transplant.
+After a month long illness due to heart complications, Stoll died on August 25, 2000, 13 years after his heart transplant.
 In 2001, the Minnesota Football Coaches Association (MFCA) established the Cal Stoll Award.
 The Cal Stoll Award is given annually by MFCA to an individual connected to football in the State of Minnesota who has overcome adversity.